lemelon/cozysdk-client/api.md

          // The response will be the data of all the document of this specific id });

-This enables the user to get data of a specific id.
+This enables users to get data of a specific id.

 #### What is the response?